 Chalupas are date back in Colonial times when Spanish settlers spent a good part of their days washing clothes by San Francisco river (now 5 de Mayo Boulevard).
 It's said that the women carried soiled garments to the river in wide-mouthed but relatively shallow wicker baskets called "chalupas" after which they would rush home and quickly fry up corn tortillas in lard and top them with leftover salsa and shredded pork and bits of onion.

-It is a rich and savory-sweet entrée that features a Poblano chili pepper stuffed with "picadillo" (ground or chopped pork or beef cooked with locally grown apples, pears and peaches).
+Chiles en Nogada are a rich and savory-sweet entrée that features a Poblano chili pepper stuffed with "picadillo" (ground or chopped pork or beef cooked with locally grown apples, pears and peaches).
 The chili is then dipped in an egg batter, deep fried and finished with a walnut cream sauce, parsley leaves and pomegranate seeds.
 The green, white and red toppings represent the colors in the Mexican flag.
 This seasonal dish is available from mid-late July through September, when its ingredients are at their peak.
-Read PDF about the story of Chiles en Nogada's invention.

 Huaxmole is a traditional dish from the kitchen of the “Mixteca Poblana” located in Southern Puebla State and prepared with goat meat, chili and “Huaje”.
 When it is not possible to have goat meat, you can use ram or beef.
 Huaxmole comes from Aztec word “Huaxmolli” literally means “Huaje” stew.
 Huaxmole has a ritual function and is served only on some holidays.
 It is not a food that is consumed usually in Mixteco communities, partly because of the onerous of preparation (recall that the Mixteca is one of the poorest areas throughout Mexico).
 However, in the cities of Matamoros and Acatlan Izucar Osorio in Puebla State it is possible to find Huaxmole in some restaurants.

-It is cooked with vegetables such as green beans, corn, squash, zucchini and potato; also usually seasoned with various herbs, especially with epazote.
+Mole de Olla is cooked with vegetables such as green beans, corn, squash, zucchini and potato; also usually seasoned with various herbs, especially with epazote.
 One of the most important ingredients is the xoconostle whose flavor is strong bittersweet, its most common use is in sauces or seasoning mole de olla and which gives more flavor.
-The dried chile, onion and garlic are the condiments saucer and important source of protein and nutrients.
+Dried chile, onion and garlic are the condiments saucer and important source of protein and nutrients.
 And finally, beef is the protein attached to the plate.

-In Mexico it is a characteristic sauce of Puebla cuisine made with pumpkin seeds, depending on the additional ingredients can be red and green varieties.
+Pipian Verde is a characteristic sauce from Puebla cuisine made with pumpkin seeds, depending on the additional ingredients can be red and green varieties.
 It is used for chicken or pork dishes.

 Tinga is made with shredded meat (chicken, beef or pork), a sauce of tomato, onion, garlic and a variety of chiles.
-Originally from the state of Puebla, is always consumed as a garnish for other dishes such as Tinga "tostadas" or filled Tinga "molotes".
+Originally from Puebla State, it is always consumed as a garnish for other dishes such as Tinga "tostadas" or filled Tinga "molotes".
 The original Puebla recipe consists of finely shredded chicken breast, onion, finely chopped garlic, chipotle chili to taste, diced tomato, oregano, thyme laurel, pepper and salt.

 Tortitas de Santa Clara are round, shortbread-like cookie topped with sugary pumpkin-seed icing.